wessenstam/docker101_bootcamp/day6/day6.rst

 .. figure:: images/17.png

-Yes it is using the three IP addresses, Also the website is showing the new content with the PHP information in it…
+Yes it is using the three IP addresses, Also the website is showing the new content with the PHP information in it...

 “Hmmm this way I can develop AND have production ready and no interruption on the change!!!
-That is not even a requirement, so that would be a big benefit for the organisation…!!!”.
+That is not even a requirement, so that would be a big benefit for the organisation...!!!”.

 Adding a master node in the swarm .................................